darkfader/barcode-to-pc-server/README.md

 # What is it?
-- Interfaces with a certain Barcode app.
+- Interfaces/compatible with a certain Barcode app.
-- Createa websocket server on port 57891.
+- Starts a websocket server on port 57891.
 - Discoverable by zeroconf.
 - Prints the received data.